kistasaurus/flexible_image_gallery/README.md

 ## Starting Up
 Installing requires the Drupal core Media and Media Library modules and the gLightbox module.

 On install, a new custom block type, image style, and associated fields will be created.
+If not already existing, a caption field will be added to media images.

 ## Set Up
 Create a new block using type "Flexible Media Gallery".
 By default, this is limited to ten images, but can be adjusted in the field settings.